jburguete/mpcotool/README.md

 * *"weight"* defined for each experiment.
 Multiplies the objective value obtained for each experiment in the final objective function value.

+* *"seed"*: Seed of the pseudo-random numbers generator.

 Implemented algorithms are: